okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 * **OpenID provider**: The authorization server that issues the ID token.
 In this case Okta is the OpenID provider.
 * **end user**: The end user's information that is contained in the ID token.
 * **relying party**: The client application that requests the ID token from Okta.
-* **ID token**: The token issued by the OpenID provider and contains information about the end user in the form of claims.
+* **ID token**: The token issued by the OpenID provider that contains information about the end user in the form of claims.
 * **claim**: The claim is a piece of information about the end user.

 The high-level flow looks the same for both OpenID Connect and regular OAuth 2.0 flows.
 The primary difference is that an OpenID Connect flow results in an ID token, in addition to any access or refresh tokens.